-Satisfiability Checking for Optimization of Timetables in Railway
+Satisfiability Checking for Optimization of Timetables in Railway Engineering under Consideration of Uncertainties

 In many application areas of logic in computer science the aspect of uncertainty plays an increasingly important role.
 For example in planning in the railway industry the travel times of trains in shortest-path problems do not only depend on the distance, but also on external influences like weather conditions and traffic of other network users.
 An additional uncertainty results from unreliable railway networks, some of the edges, for example, tracks, might even fail completely, for example due to construction work.
 Especially for long forecast periods the models of railway traffic include various uncertainties.